Teradata Community Relations

 - Helping the environment and supporting corporate sustainability

-In the first two years of the Teradata Cares program, over 2300 employees in 25 cities in 13 countries have participated in local volunteer projects.
-Teradata provides employees four days a year during normal working hours to volunteer and give back supporting local charities, helping the environment and supporting disaster relief.
+Teradata provides employees four days a year during normal work hours to volunteer and give back supporting local charities, helping the environment and supporting disaster relief.

 Contact Teradata for more information about Teradata Cares.